how to make a public blockchain platform

 Example 2

-Let’s suppose a scenario where a regulatory group and the citizens debate a law.
-If both parties consent to an agreement via a blockchain-based procedure, the law will automatically come into effect through an executed contract.
+Consider a situation where a regulatory body and citizens are debating a law.
+If both parties agree to a resolution through a blockchain-based process, the law can automatically come into effect through an executed contract.

 Closing Thoughts!